tsackton/taelgar/_MoC/Templates and Scripts/Metadata Spec.md

 - type: PC
 - type: Organization

 Most people are NPCs.
 Rulers are NPCs that add metadata about regnal years, and have alternate info boxes.
 PCs add information about players, and might have alternate info boxes, but are not fully implemented.

 Organizations are a special class that represents a collection of people (a family, a clan, a secret society, an adventuring party, etc).
+Beyond founded / disbanded dates, if they exist, it is not clear there is anything useful to track with organizations.
+Primarily, these exist to allow people to be tagged to specific groups.

 **Locations**:
 - type: Building